Hughenden and Whicher's Store

 Figure 9C below shows two identical views looking northward up Albemarle Street of Colpoy's Bay.
 On the left is the familiar profile of Whicher's store.
 The top photo was taken in 1926, perhaps to document the fallen tree at left (see the same tree in the town view of Figure 8B).
 Beyond Whicher's Store is the home that John Wood built in 1871 after he purchased Kribs' Mill.
 Upon Wood's death in 1890 his daughter Emily and her husband Abraham Frame moved into the house.
 This is the family from which Frame's Falls take their name.
 Members of the Frame family resided in this house until the early 1920's.
 The home was destroyed by fire in 1936.
 The bottom photo was taken in 2000 and features the home built by Clifford Winch to replace the former Wood/Frame house in 1938.

-Figure 9C: Albemarle Street in Colpoys Bay (Highway #9) with Whicher's store at left.
-(Top taken in 1926, bottom taken in 2000).
+Figure 9C: Albemarle Street in Colpoy's Bay (Highway #9) with Whicher's store at left.
+(Top to bottom: 1926, 2000, 2023).

 free hit